Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 1. Submit this form by filling your subscription ID to whitelist this feature to you: [Microsoft Forms](https://forms.office.com/r/38GYZwLC0u).

 2. The whitelist will take up to 48 hours to approve.
-Once you receive notification from Microsoft, you can go to next step.
+Once you receive a notification from Microsoft, you can go to the next step.

 ### Step 2.
 Create an Azure Content Moderator resource